sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningAdvancedSpecies/GraphSpecies.md

 ![graph_related_to.png](resources/images/definingAdvancedSpecies/graph_related_to.png)

 You can for example link 2 agents when they are closer than a certain distance.
 Beware: The topology used in graph species is the graph topology, and not the continuous topology.
-You can force the use of the continuous topology with the action "using" as follow:
+You can force the use of the continuous topology with the action `using` as follow:

 ```
 bool related_to(graph_agent other){